jlord/sheetsee.js/readme.md

 I'm creating a bond referendum budget website for the City of Macon as a part of my [Code for America](http://www.codeforamerica.org) fellowship.
 The site is built on Wordpress and will visualize the budget with sheetsee.js.
 The city's budget staff will be able to make changes to the budget through the linked Google spreadsheet.
 Will link to site when it's launched.

 I'll also be making a website to curate hackathon apps for cities with [mishmosh](https://github.com/mishmosh) using sheetsee to handle all data in an easy-to-contribute-for-all kind of way.
 More details soon!

+## More on how to set it up

+I know, I know.
+It will come - most definitely before November 16th (end of the CfA fellowship year).